hannobraun/playground/2025-08-02_language-design/README.md

 There would be a shared subset between both, which includes functions we can expect to be available everywhere.
 Stuff like `+`.

+### Modules, Simplified

+As an alternative to the `mod` intrinsics, there could be a rule that blocks bound to CamelCase names become modules.